Variations of Interstellar Gas-to-Dust Ratios at High Galactic Latitudes: Summary and Conclusions

 \item A portion of the high gas-to-dust ratios likely arises from reduced grain content in HVCs (and some IVCs) owing to low metallicity and shock destruction of grains.
 For nine sight lines passing through Complex C, with mean $E(B-V) = 0.0151$ (SF11) and 0.0185 (GN), the ratio decreases by 40\% when high velocity gas is excluded.

 \item Owing to uncertainties in both numerator $N_{\rm HI}$ and denominator $E(B-V)$, the gas-to-dust ratio has large and asymmetric errors.
-In a comparison of 36 AGN sight lines, some values of $\log N_{\rm HI}$ differed by 0.05--0.12 in 21-cm observations at various radio telescopes.
-Compared to data from the GBT 100~m ($9.1'$ beam), the mean values of $\log N_{\rm HI}$ were higher by $+0.017$ (GB $21'$ beam), $+0.019$ (HI4PI, $16'$ beam), and $+0.049$ (GB, Effelsberg, Villa Elisa) as tabulated in Wakker \etal\ (2003).
+In a comparison of 36 AGN sight lines, some values of $\log N_{\rm HI}$ differed by 0.05--0.12 (dex) in 21-cm observations at various radio telescopes.
+Compared to data from the GBT 100~m ($9.1'$ beam), the average values of $\log N_{\rm HI}$ were higher by $+0.017$ (GB-140~ft, $21'$ beam), $+0.023$ (HI4PI, $16'$ beam), and $+0.059$ Wakker \etal\ (2003).

 \item Elevated $N_{\rm H}/E(B-V)$ may also arise from uncertain FIR estimates of $E(B-V)$, which are sensitive to dust temperature $T_d$ and emissivity index $\beta$.
 With their observed anti-correlation, $(\beta/\beta_0) = (T_d/T_0)^{-\alpha}$, dust radiance ${\cal R} \equiv \int I_{\nu} \, d \nu$ depends sensitively on the emissivity index, ${\cal R}/ {\cal R}_0 = (\beta/\beta_0)^{-(3 + \beta)/\alpha}$.
 For $\alpha \approx 2/3$ (Martin \etal\ 2012) and $\beta = 1.6 \pm 0.2$ adopted in the 2016 Planck-GN study, factor-of-two changes could occur in $E(B-V)$ from variations about the fitted radiance ${\cal R}_0$.